Two Step Beach at Honaunau Bay Overview

 While you are in the area, besides a stop at the Pu’uhonua O Honaunau National Historical Park, there are several other things to do and see in the area.
 Stop by the lovely Painted Church, take a farm tour at Big Island Bees, or even take a stroll through the Paleaku Gardens for a fun-filled afternoon.

-Directions, Location and Map to Honaunau Bay
+Directions, Location and Map to Two Step at Honaunau Bay

 Heading south on Highway 11 (Hawaii Belt Rd) from Kailua Kona travel about 20 miles until you pass the 104-mile marker.
 After the Honaunau Post Office take a right onto Highway 160 (Keala O Keawe Rd).
 Follow this road 3.5 miles towards the ocean and turn left at the Pu’uhonua O Honaunau National Historical Park sign.